 Thanks to Imusa's awesome kitchen gadgets, making these empanadas was so easy.
 Their jumbo empanada maker made sealing the empanadas ridiculously easy without worrying about the dough ripping apart.

 These fried apple empanadas remind me a lot of the old school McDonald's apple pies that they used to fry.
 I added dulce de leche dip to these apple empanadas because dulce de leche and apple pie go perfect together.
-Plus, a good empanada always needs a good dip!
+To make your own dulce de leche, you cake use this recipe.

 Fried Apple Empanada Recipe!